Actindo-AG/Documentation/BasicOrderManagementProcess/BasicOrderManagementProcess_proStep.md

 Once the invoice is created, an open item is posted to the customer account in the *Accounting* module.
 A customer account is automatically created in the system for every customer placing an order.
 The posting account is identified based on the customer number.

-> [Info] The tax rate to be applied depends on the ship-to country, the tax zone and the product type.
+> [Info] The tax rate to be applied depends on the ship-to country, the tax zone, and the product type.
 Based on these parameters, a decision matrix determines automatically the tax rate to be applied in the invoice.
 This decision matrix is configured in the *Taxes* module, see [Manage the decision matrix](#to-be-determined).

 ### 5. Payment handling